dlang-community/D-YAML/README.rst

 tutorial and other tutorials that can be found at the `GitHub wiki <https://github.com/kiith-sa/D-YAML/wiki>`_ and in the ``doc/html/tutorials/`` directory in the package.
+For advanced usage, see the `API documentation <http://defenestrate.eu/docs/dyaml/>`_.

 -------